2.7 The Next Azoras

 Patience was the name of the game for Nathily as the council met all through the summer of the 46th year.
 For whatever reason, Arbola Council could not seem to put the matter to rest and yet no end seemed in sight.

 Until finally, on the last day of summer, a small bird flew in through a window in the great hall.
 As the Amorosi were a nature loving people, animals in their homes and halls were nothing new.
 In fact, on this day there were no less than fifteen other birds flittering among the rafters, two raccoons nosing over something in a corner, and even a young brown bear lounging in one of the divans after he had just obviously been fed by one of the cooks.
-None of these creatures seemed to care a wit for what the elves were discussing in the center of the room, the newly arrived bird – a little blue jay – immediately seemed to take an interest in the proceedings.
+None of these creatures seemed to care a wit for what the elves were discussing in the center of the room, the newly arrived bird – a little blue jay – had landed directly on the center of the sycamore table.

-The jay had taken up a station close to the action, and was in fact perched upon the high back of the Regent’s chair – where it remained there without so much as a chirp.
+A hushed murmur went through the council.
+The jay then flitted up to perch upon the high back of the Regent’s chair – where it remained there without so much as a chirp.
 As the talks continued, various council members began to get the feeling that the inquisitive bird, with its beautiful blue plumage and shiny white underbelly, was paying close attention to what was being said, and just who was saying what!
 Even Rian felt as if a presence were looking over his shoulder – much to his discomfort.

 The jay’s interest in the affair was highly peculiar.
 Usually when the elves communicated with birds, the latter spoke to the Amorosi about bird-related issues — like nest-building, the joys of flying, which insects and worms were the tastiest morsels, and if the elf being conversed with have recently seen any of these creatures so the bird could go “talk” with them.
 Birds, for the most part, were not interested in the worldly affairs of the Amorosi; and the matter of Nathily’s training was just such a thing.